openUC2/openUC2.github.io/docs/03_Investigator/02_FRAME/04_Installation_and_Setup.md

 ### Mounting Optics

 ![](./IMAGES/04/FRAME_Manual_22.jpeg)
 *Unbox the objective lenses and insert them in the dedicated slots by screwing them into the RMS Threads.
+Remove the stickers from the objective mounts before.
 Be careful not to touch the surfaces*

 ![](./IMAGES/04/FRAME_Manual_23.jpeg)
 *Do the same for objective #2.
 The order depends on the configuration you have and must be mirrored in the configuration file.*